EsethuMehlo/DigitalProfile/DigitalProfile.md

 #### Result
 The module greatly improved my confidence and expanded my interview skills arsenal.
 I now feel more prepared and aware of what happens inside the interview room.
 Even though I have not yet had the chance to use these new skills, I am ready and excited to apply them when the opportunity comes.
 This learning experience has strengthened my readiness for future IT interviews.

+---
+### Business Communication

+---

+#### Situation
+After I finished the Business Communication module, I realised how much I needed to improve the way I communicate in both professional and personal environments.
+The module opened my eyes to how important clear, respectful, and accountable communication is, no matter who I am speaking to.

+#### Task
+My goal was to understand how to communicate effectively with different people in a workplace hierarchy.
+I wanted to learn how to show respect, take responsibility for my words and actions, and consider the impact of my communication on others.

+#### Action
+I paid close attention to the lessons and reflected on how they apply across different areas of life.
+I learned how to adjust my communication depending on who I am addressing, whether it is a manager, colleague, or someone junior.
+I also focused on accountability and thought about how being responsible for my communication builds trust and professionalism.

+#### Result
+The module taught me valuable skills that go far beyond the workplace.
+I learned the importance of respecting everyone and taking each person into consideration when I communicate.
+These lessons are not only useful for when I become an employee—they will also guide me as a friend, brother, father, and even a future employer.
+The experience was truly eye-opening, and I am committed to applying these communication skills in every part of my life.